autoinvent/autoinvent-schema/.github/ISSUE_TEMPLATE/feature-request.md

 -->

 <!--
-Replace this comment with an example of the problem which this feature would resolve.
+Replace this comment with an example.py of the problem which this feature would resolve.
 Is this problem solvable without changes to Conveyor-Schema, such as by subclassing or using an extension?
 -->